 The agency spent funds to pay for the maintenance of streetlights, vacant lots, parks, preserves and vacant buildings.
+For the maintenance and operation of the L-2 pump station, \$67,322 was spent through an interlocal maintenance agreement with Palm Beach County Engineering Department.
+This is twice the amount that was spent last year.
 These activities fall under Focus Areas 2, 4 and 5.

 Many infrastructure improvement projects are being developed by the CRA in collaboration with Palm Beach County Engineering Department.
-The CRA made an advance payment of \$1,398,000 to Palm Beach County for the construction of Phase 2 of the Belvedere Heights project to install sidewalks and streetlights.
-Other advance payments totaling \$328,550 were issued for the administration and design of the Cherry Road streetscape.
-The construction of these projects is funded, in part, by grant funding from the Palm Beach County Transportation Planning Agency (TPA) in collaboration with the Florida Department of Transportation (FDOT).
+The CRA made a payment of \$1,127,606 to Palm Beach County for the construction of Phase 2 of the Belvedere Heights project to install a drainage system.
+An advance payment totaling \$6,128,586 was issued to Palm Beach County Engineering for the construction of the Westgate Avenue streetscape project.
+An advance payment totaling \$2,518,276 was issued to Palm Beach County Engineering for the construction of the Seminole Blvd. streetscape project.
+The construction of the Westgate Avenue project and the Seminole Blvd. are funded, in part, by grant funding from the Palm Beach County Transportation Planning Agency (TPA) in collaboration with the Florida Department of Transportation (FDOT).
 Moreover, the CRA continues to fund the maintenance of drainage infrastructure created in previous years to mitigate flooding in the area.
 These efforts fall under Focus Area 5 of the Redevelopment Plan.